Joseph M. Dixon

 Joseph Moore Dixon (July 31, 1867 – May 22, 1934) was an American Republican politician from Montana.
-He served as a Representative, Senator, and the seventh Governor of Montana.
+He served as a U.S. representative, senator, and the seventh governor of Montana.
 A businessman and a modernizer of Quaker heritage, Dixon was a leader of the Progressive Movement in Montana and nationally.
 He was the national chairman for Theodore Roosevelt running for the presidency as the candidate of the Progressive Party in 1912.

-His term as governor, 1921–1925, was unsuccessful, as severe economic hardship limited the opportunities for action by the state government, and his great enemy the Anaconda Copper company mobilized its resources to defeat reform.

 Early life

 Dixon was born in Snow Camp, North Carolina, to a Quaker family, the son of Flora Adaline (Murchison) and Hugh W. Dixon.
 His father operated a farm and a small factory.
 Dixon attended Quaker colleges, Earlham College in Indiana and Guilford College in North Carolina, graduating in 1889.
 He excelled at history, debate and oratory.
 Dixon moved to the frontier town of Missoula, Montana, in 1891, where he studied law and was admitted to the bar in 1892.
 Although he left the Quaker faith, he never abandoned Quaker ideals.